Program Details

 Program Goals

-- An increased knowledge of the Holy: We cultivate in our students an awareness of their insufficiency and dependence upon God, habitual practice of the spiritual disciplines, humility expressed in heartfelt repentance, and confident conviction in the way of Christ.
+- An increased knowledge of God: We cultivate in our students an awareness of their insufficiency and dependence upon God, habitual practice of the spiritual disciplines, humility expressed in heartfelt repentance, and confident conviction in the way of Christ.
 (Ex.
 33:18-23; Prov.
 1:7, 2:1-22; Jer.
 9:23-24; Hos.
 6:6; John 17:3; Acts 20:24; Rom.
 8:36; 2 Cor.
 3:18; Phil.
 3:7-10)

 - Commitment to and passion for God’s Mission in the world: The church is not called to pursue her own agenda, but to follow hard after God.
 In the end analysis, it is best said not that the church has a mission, but that God’s mission has a church.
 (Gen. 1:28, 3:16, 18:18, 22:18; Is.
 49:6; Matt.
 16:18, 24:14, 28:18-20; Lk.
 19:10; Acts 2:42-47, 4:32-35, 6:7, 12:24, 13:47, 19:20; Rom.
 10:11-15, 15:20; 2 Tim.
 2:10; Rev. 7:9-10)

-- Growth in Christlike Character: Disciple-making is transformative in nature, not merely informative.
+- Growth in Christlike character: Disciple-making is transformative in nature, not merely informative.
 We expect our students to make every effort to grow in the grace and knowledge of Jesus Christ.
 (Prov.
 11:3, 17:3; Rom.
 5:3-4; Eph.
 4:20-24; Col. 1:9-12; 1 Tim.
 3:14-15; Titus 2:7-8; 2 Pet.
 1:5-8)

 - Mastery of core content: Academic attentiveness must be maintained throughout the E4:12 program for all coursework, seminars, and independent research in specific track emphasis.
 (Ezra 7:10; Prov.
 18:15; 1 Cor.
 10:31; Col. 3:17; 2 Tim.
 3:16-17)